 - Have a plan (place and time to meet) if your children (or adult friends) get lost.
 FYI- Festival staff and volunteers direct all lost people to the police/first aid compound.

-- Park your car at Bass Park and take short walk to Rail Road Street or take shuttle bus (when in service) to the Festival.
+- Park your car at Bass Park and take short walk to Rail Road Street.
+There are multiple parking options and parking garages in the Main street area.

 - For safety reasons, golf carts will be used to transport performers & staff only.
 Golf cart rides are not available to Festival-goers.
 We ask that all festival-goers who will need assistance getting around the Festival site make other arrangements ahead of time.
 Wheelchairs can be rented from Black Bear Medical Supplies at a very reasonable rate – 1113 Stillwater Ave, Bangor, 1-877-989-9849.
-An effort is made each year to make available a Festival shuttle traveling to and from Bass Park.
 Railroad Stage will still be handicap-accessible, and we will identify specific seating areas for folks in wheelchairs (or with special seating needs) at each stage.

 Don’t forget to bring: